ManfelDev/CyberBattleOnline/README.md

 ## Description

-Cyber Battle is a top-down shooter game where the objective for players is to achieve the highest score possible within the time limit.
+Cyber Battle is a top-down shooter game, with laser guns, where the objective for players is to achieve the highest score possible within the time limit.
 It is a multiplayer game that uses Unity Networking (NGO) to synchronize player actions.
 Players compete against each other, collecting score-giving points scattered across the map, while the network ensures all interactions are recorded and reflected in real-time for all participants.
 When a player is eliminated, their points are reset.

 ![Gameplay](./Images/gameplay.png)